Spratt93/Tetris-Lite/README.md

 *Multiplayer was supported but the server is no longer running...*

-Make a jar file and run `java -jar game.jar`
+`mvn package` creates the uber jar (executable jar file with all the dependencies) `java -jar game.jar` runs the project